Front quarter view

 Before you even get to the vehicle specifics, Toyota sets a certain expectation.
 The brand is known for being reliable and safe; and the Corolla Cross continues that legacy, packing in Toyota’s latest safety systems to keep you safe on the road.

 At the heart of this is Toyota’s Safety Sense suite, which combines a collection of driver-assistance features, including adaptive cruise control, lane tracing assist, and pre-collision alerts – all of which work quietly in the background.
-It is the kind of system that keeps things simple and allows you to just get in and drive without any hassle.
+It is the kind of system that keeps things simple and allows you to get in and drive without any hassle.

 Corolla

 Inside, it features a large 12.3-inch digital instrument cluster that puts everything you need directly in your line of sight.
-The 10.5-inch infotainment touchscreen handles most duties, with a line of physical controls underneath for the climate control system.
+The 10.5-inch infotainment touchscreen handles most tasks, with a line of physical controls underneath for the climate control system.

 Cross